Clair Blank: The Adventure Girls

 A trilogy by default, The Adventure Girls series was published by A. L. Burt in 1936 and never continued.
 All works were copyrighted on April 27, 1936, the same day as Beverly Gray on a World Cruise.
 Although a fourth work was advertised at the end of the third, it was never published; where the Beverly Gray series survived and prospered following the publication of its four part breeder set, The Adventure Girls series was unable to catch on.
 Purchased by Saalfield Publishing in 1937, the series was entirely shelved until being reissued in the fall of 1942.
-None of the books had their copyright renewed, and all have thus passed into the public domain.
+None of the books had their copyright renewed and are now in the public domain.